* Informant offers data of 1,500 possible tax evaders- paper

 * Most accounts are from Swiss banking flagship UBS - paper

 * Case may prompt fresh row between Switzerland and Germany

-BERLIN/ZURICH, Jan 31 (Reuters) - German politicians were divided at the weekend over whether to buy the bank data of up to 1,500 possible tax evaders with accounts in Switzerland that media say an informant has offered to sell authorities.
+BERLIN/ZURICH, Jan 31 (Reuters) - German politicians were divided at the weekend over whether to buy the secret bank data of 1,500 possible tax evaders with accounts in Switzerland that media say an informant has offered to sell authorities.

 The respected Frankfurter Allgemeine Zeitung reported that the whistleblower is asking for 2.5 million euros for the confidential data, which tax investigators believe could rake in 100 million euros for German state coffers.

-The case risks prompting a fresh row over bank secrecy between Germany and Switzerland.
+The case, which German daily Handelsblatt says involves accounts mostly from Swiss banking flagship UBS, risks prompting a fresh row over bank secrecy between Germany and Switzerland.
 Top Swiss politicians, including President Doris Leuthard, and bankers warned Germany against acquiring the data.

 A spokesman for the German Finance Ministry declined to comment on the report but said it would be the responsibility of individual German states to deal with such data.

 A senior ally of Chancellor Angela Merkel, Defence Minister Karl-Theodor zu Guttenberg, said Germany would have to carefully check its legal right to purchase the alleged data.

 “I have a problem with handing over money for something that has come into someone’s possession in a legally questionable fashion,” Guttenberg told Swiss daily Neue Zuercher Zeitung.